uthcode/learntosolveit/source/python.rst

 * Floating point numbers are accurate to 15 decimal places.

-* For lists in python, a better analogy would be to the ArrayList class, which can hold arbitrary objects and can expand dynamically as new items are added.
+* For lists in python, a better analogy would be the ArrayList class, which can hold arbitrary objects and can expand dynamically as new items are added.

 * If the negative index is confusing to you, think of it this way: a_list[-n] == a_list[len(a_list) - n].
 So in this list, a_list[-3] == a_list[5 - 3] ==